advy99/DarkOneDark-Vim/README.md

 I used to work with Atom as my main text editor, but definitely moved to Vim after few attempts.
 When I made the switch, I really missed the UI and Syntax themes, so I tried to port Dark One Dark using [Themer](https://themer.dev), but was missing lots of features.
 However, I used Themer's base file to get hands dirty in this mess!

+## Prerequisites

+None, but for better syntax highlighting use [Polyglot](https://github.com/sheerun/vim-polyglot)